-Jack accepts instructions in all areas of his disciplines.
-He is happy to advise on all matters from the pre-issue stage and onwards, both in conference and in writing.
+Jack accepts instructions in all areas of his specialism, and is happy to advise on all matters from the pre-issue stage and onwards, both in writing and in conference.

-Jack is very experienced in care proceedings.
-Jack represents local authorities, parents, grandparents and children in care and adoption proceedings at every stage – from interim hearings to finding of fact and final hearings.
+Jack is also experienced in care proceedings, where he represents local authorities, parents, grandparents and children in care and adoption proceedings at every stage – from interim hearings to finding of fact and final hearings.
 He has appeared in all levels of the Family Court, and in the High Court.
 He has experience of applications under the inherent jurisdiction of the High Court, for example for deprivation of liberty in relation to children.

-He has experience of cases involving physical and sexual abuse, domestic violence, neglect, drug and alcohol abuse, forced marriage, international and jurisdictional issues, non-accidental injury (including serious injuries to young children) and emotional abuse.
+His experience in children cases is wide, extending to physical and sexual abuse, domestic violence, neglect, drug and alcohol abuse, forced marriage, international and jurisdictional issues, non-accidental injury (including serious injuries to young children) and emotional abuse.
 He has represented the Official Solicitor several times, and is experienced in cases where mental capacity is a live issue.

 Divorce and Family Finance

-Outside of the law, Jack’s interests include eating cheese, eating out, drinking gin and listening to The Smiths.
-He speaks conversational Spanish and plays the ukulele.
+Jack’s interests include eating cheese, drinking gin and listening to The Smiths.
+He speaks conversational Spanish.
 He is a keen supporter of Manchester’s better football club, Manchester City.
 Jack is an FA-qualified coach and coached youth football.
 He previously worked as a youth scout for Everton FC.